influx6/octo/README.md

 Client Libraries
 ----------------

-All supported procotols have client libraries which allows connecting to given services and handle any internal operation private to these procotols.
-Octo also supports connections with the Http and Websocket protocols from NodeJS and Webbrowser through the [OctoJS](https://github.com/influx6/octo/octojs) package which allows connecting on javascript runtimes.
+All supported protocols have Go based client libraries which allows connecting to given services and handle any internal operation private to these procotols.
+Octo also supports connections with the Http and Websocket protocols from NodeJS and Webbrowser through the [OctoJS](./octojs) package which allows connecting on javascript runtimes.